cameronabrams/ycleptic/docs/source/usage.rst

   directive_1:
     directive_1_2: valA

-Here, `directive_2` is a list of "tasks": first, an instance of `directive_2b` with certain values of `val1` and `val2`, then `directive_2a`, and then another different instance of `directive_2b`.  `directive_1` with its one subdirective appears below `directive_2`, but they are not in any kind of sequence as far as the interpreter goes, since they are dictionary keys, not list elements.
+Here, the user has declared an instance of `directive_2` as a list of "tasks": first, an instance of `directive_2b` with certain values of `val1` and `val2`, then `directive_2a`, and then another different instance of `directive_2b`.
+The declaration of `directive_1` with its one subdirective appears below `directive_2`, but they are not in any kind of sequence as far as the interpreter goes, since they are dictionary keys, not list elements.